 Assessments may be used at any stage of the selection process.
 We may use ability or cognitive tests, psychometric testing or behavioural style questionnaires, a written assessment or seek a verbal presentation.

 These additional measures give you further opportunities to provide the panel with information to support your application.

 Some assessments will be completed online and require no preparation.
 Others may require pre-work.
 You will be emailed instructions regarding any assessments the panel requires you to complete.
 Where you need to complete assessments before, during or after an interview, we will provide adequate notice for you to attend.
 The assessment time will range from 30 to 60 minutes and be set in our business hours.

 After the interview

 Once interviews are completed, the panel will determine which applicant has the relevant skills that best fit the position.
 All applicants in serious contention for the position will then be reference-checked prior to making a final decision.
 Generally, we do two reference checks on each applicant and expect candidates to nominate their current and immediate past managers as their referees.

-For some of our roles with financial delegations, payroll or financial responsibilities or requiring higher security access, the shortlisted post-interview and reference-checked candidate(s) must satisfy national police and evidence of identity checks before we make a formal employment offer.
+For some of our roles with financial delegations, payroll or financial responsibilities or requiring higher security access, the shortlisted post-interview and reference-checked candidate(s) must satisfy police record history and evidence of identity checks before we make a formal employment offer.

-In this case, one of our human resources staff will contact you to arrange for you to complete the required police consent form and provide 100 points of ID and complete an evidence of identity check.
-We will then forward your completed consent form and ID to Victoria Police for processing.
-When you receive your National Police Certificate, you need to bring it in for human resources to sight.
+In this case, one of our human resources staff will contact you to arrange for you to complete the required police consent form, provide sufficient ID and complete an evidence of identity check.
+Your completed police consent form and ID will be submitted to our police record history check provider for processing.
+HR will contact you once we receive your National Police Certificate.

 The original evidence of identity documents we need to sight include: